 In tibialis posterior tenosynovitis, pain typically occurs suddenly and the tendon may feel thick and swollen as it winds around the bump on the inside of the ankle (medial malleolus).

 In some cases when the tendinosis has been long-standing, the arch of the foot may gradually fall, and the foot will appear flatter.
 These bony changes can also cause osteoarthritis in some of the bones of the foot and may progress to the ankle.

 A doctor's examination

 Doctors can often base the diagnosis on the person’s symptoms and the results of an examination.
-However, sometimes MRI Computed tomography (CT) and magnetic resonance imaging (MRI) A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
-Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more is necessary to confirm the diagnosis and to see the extent of tendon damage.
+However, sometimes an x-ray or MRI Computed tomography (CT) and magnetic resonance imaging (MRI) A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
+Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more is necessary to rule out other causes of ankle pain, confirm the diagnosis, and to see the extent of tendon damage.